is-a-dev/docs/useful/faq.md

 ## How long does it take for my pull request to be merged?

 We're a team of volunteers, and is-a.dev is a side project for us, so review times can vary.
 We'll get to your PR as soon as we can.
-To potentially speed things up, share your PR link in [#pull-requests](https://discord.com/channels/830872854677422150/1130858271620726784) on our [Discord server](https://discord.gg/is-a-dev-830872854677422150).

 ---